AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

 ### Installation and Varnish tests: Verify that product installs and caching works correctly

-Extensions for Magento are installed with Varnish Cache enabled for each supported version of PHP and switched from development to [production mode](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/set-mode.html).
-If you have shared packages and dependencies required for your extension, the Installation test also tests Magento installation and usage with those packages included.
+Extensions for Commerce are installed with Varnish Cache enabled for each supported version of PHP and switched from development to [production mode](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/set-mode.html).
+If you have shared packages and dependencies required for your extension, the Installation test also tests Commerce installation and usage with those packages included.

 In addition, cacheable pages are accessed to ensure that they are served directly from Varnish Cache.
 You will be notified if your extension fails the test.